Coaxial/voipms_rates/README.md

 This [Adhearsion](adhearsion.com) plugin fetches the per minute rate from voip.ms for any phone number.
 It uses the public [voip.ms API](https://voip.ms/rates/xml.php).

+> Note that this is intended to be used within an Adhearsion app.
+If you require this gem to use anywhere else than an
+> Adhearsion app, it will probably not work out of the box.

 # Installation
 Add `gem 'voipms_rates'` to your Gemfile and run `bundle install`.